Aorux01/all-fortnite-builds/README.md

 Welcome to this repository!
 Here's a collection of Fortnite builds categorized by chapter, season, version, etc.

-⚠️ **I host these builds myself.** The torrents are hosted by me.
+⚠️ **I host these builds myself. (no chapter 1 and 2)** The torrents are hosted by me.
 Also, there are downloads, so the speed will be high.

 If **Epic Games** has any questions regarding this repository, please feel free to contact me directly via [@aorux01](#) on Discord.